 Here’s what reviewers from other publications have to say about the Xiaomi Mi Band 6.

 - TechRadar’s Cat Ellis says the Xiaomi Mi Band 6 may look unassuming but “makes up for that with an impressive bevy of tools for monitoring your health and fitness.”
 She praised features like all-day stress tracking and blood oxygen monitoring, which you’d usually find with a far more expensive alternative.
 She also likes the “bright, vivid, and responsive” display.
-She did have issues with the connected GPS and distance tracking and found the band wasn’t the most comfortable for running, but it is a great option for casual use.
+She did have issues with the connected GPS and distance tracking and found the band wasn’t the most comfortable for running, but it is an excellent option for casual use.

 - Digital Trend’s Andy Boxall says that while Mi Band 6 is an excellent option for people who want to track everyday movements and make improvements, it’s not a good fit for serious fitness enthusiasts and sports addicts.
 He also faced issues with the accuracy of the connected GPS but was impressed with the band’s tracking capabilities with other activities.
 Xiaomi sticks to its tried-and-tested formula and makes it a winner.
 He concludes by saying the Mi Band 6 “remains a cheap, comfortable fitness band with a list of focused activity features, and all the crucial sensors a modern tracker needs to satisfy most people.”